meshery/meshery/docs/pages/installation/windows.md

 ### 4. <a name="step4"> <b>Install a Kubernetes cluster</b></a>

 Once Docker is installed, the next step will be to install a Kubernetes cluster.
-Enable the Kubernetes from the settings in Docker Desktop application.
+Under settings in the Docker Desktop application, enable *Kubernetes*.
 In this how-to, [K3d](https://github.com/rancher/k3d) will be used as it relies only on Docker.

   <pre class="codeblock-pre">